 How Do Dinosaurs Say Goodnight? by Jane Yolen, illustrated by Mark Teague

-Gentle rhymes and captivating illustrations ask if dinosaurs misbehave when going to bed contrasted with well-behaving dinosaurs.
+Gentle rhymes and captivating illustrations ask readers if they are like the dinosaurs who misbehave when going to bed then contrast those questions with well-behaving dinosaurs.
 Sweet, wonderful, hilarious, and perfect.

 Grumpy Monkey by Suzanne Lang, illustrated by Max Lang